smspillaz/sspilsbury-com-gatsby/content/blog/2021-12-07-vaccine-passport-incompatibility/index.md

 ## Recognition

-Regarding the first question, it appears as though the following vaccine products enjoy the most travel privileges:
+Regarding the first question, it appears as though the following vaccine products enjoy the most travel privileges, either because they've received local use approval, [or emergency use authorization by the WHO](https://en.wikipedia.org/wiki/List_of_COVID-19_vaccine_authorizations):

  1. Comirnaty (aka Pfizer-BionTech)
  2. Spikevax (aka Moderna)